Ritesh-Sivanathan/mscipro/README.md

 - Lots more tools

 This project will be completed over 1.5 to 2 years as of August 2023.
 I'm using it to learn lots of different languages and tools practically.
-Oct 6th - Project will take much longer.
-Starting from scratch

 **What I have learnt:
 **